 Hopefully, one of the reasons you are going to live in another place is because you want to experience another culture.
 This inherently means that they do things differently.
 Part of that is a result of where one lives geographically (It’s ridiculous to have hawaiian shirts, flip-flops, and board shorts if you’re living in Siberia) and the historical culture of the area.
 That’s both an adventure, and a sticking point.
 Despite our western proclivities for rugged individualism and forging through adversity to get what you want, you’re going to have to adapt or you’ll find yourself constantly fighting the society as a whole.
 This goes from simple points of daily etiquette to such things as your very lifestyle.

 Examples?
 Apartments in Japan are not sound proofed enough to have big, blaring music systems, loud TV sets, and apartment parties – which is why everyone goes out with friends.
 The latest 90″ HDTV with streaming internet movies/sports is pointless in a country where power goes off regularly or broadband internet is non-existent.
 Having big, overstuffed cloth furniture is great in New York, it mildews and rots in hot tropical climates.
 Your favorite shampoos and care products may not be available.
 If you take medications/need treatment, you may need to take the version of that medication that’s available in the country you’re living.
-Governments, legal systems, or their officials may be commonly corrupt/inefficient, or have drastically different laws about property, rights, and other legal matters.
+Governments, legal systems, or their officials may have drastically different laws about property, rights, and other legal matters.